Callbacks

 callbacks = CallbackDict(:callback_added_before => NoCallback())

-model = PrimitiveWetModel(; spectral_grid, callbacks)
+model = PrimitiveWetModel(spectral_grid; callbacks)

 add!(model.callbacks, :callback_added_afterwards => NoCallback())